pirsch-analytics/blog/ab-testing.md

 }
 ```

-You can check your browser to see which variants have been set by the server in the developer console.
+You can check your browser's developer console to see which variants have been set by the server.

-Here is an example how you can use the variant from the cookie to display the form headline.
-The variant is passed down from the page to the `OrderDino` component.
+Here is an example of how you can use the variant from the cookie to display the form headline.
+The variant is communicated from the page to the 'OrderDino' component.

 ```ts
 // routes/dinos/ankylosaurus.tsx